mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Cloze Prompt Task with Entity Representations

 \minisection{Analysis of Language Bias} \citet{kassner-etal-2021-multilingual} notes that the prediction of \mbert{} is biased by the input language.
 For example, when queried in Italian ({\it e.g.}, \sentence{\X{} e stato creato in \mask{}.}), the model tends to predict entities that often appear in Italian text ({\it e.g.,} \word{Italy}) for any question to answer location.
-We expect that using entity representations would reduce language bias since entities are more language-independent than words.
+We expect that using entity representations would reduce language bias because entities are shared among languages and less affected by the frequency in the language of questions.

-We qualitatively assess the degree of language bias in the models looking at their false-positive predictions.
-We show the top false-positive prediction for the template \sentence{\X{} was founded in \Y{}.} for each model in \Table{table:top-k_false_positive_prediction}, together with {\it the top-$1$ false-positive ratio}, that is, the ratio of the number of the most common false-positive prediction to the total false predictions, which indicates how much the false predictions are dominated by few frequent entities.
+We qualitatively assess the degree of language bias in the models looking at their incorrect predictions.
+We show the top incorrect prediction for the template \sentence{\X{} was founded in \Y{}.} for each model in \Table{table:top-k_false_positive_prediction}, together with {\it the top-$1$ incorrect ratio}, that is, the ratio of the number of the most common incorrect prediction to the total false predictions, which indicates how much the false predictions are dominated by few frequent entities.

 The examples show that the different models exhibit bias towards different entities as in English and French, although in Japanese the model consistently tends to predict \word{Japan}.
-Looking at the degree of language bias, \mlukeEwithXY{} exhibits lower top-$1$ false-positive ratios overall (27\% in fr, 44\% in ja, and 30\% in fr), which indicates using entity representations reduces language bias.
-However, lower language bias does not necessarily mean better performance: in French (fr), \mluke{} gives a lower top-$1$ false-positive ratio than \mbert{} (30\% vs. 71\%) but their numbers of total false predictions are the same (895).
+Looking at the degree of language bias, \mlukeEwithXY{} exhibits lower top-$1$ incorrect ratios overall (27\% in fr, 44\% in ja, and 30\% in fr), which indicates using entity representations reduces language bias.
+However, lower language bias does not necessarily mean better performance: in French (fr), \mlukeEwithXY{} gives a lower top-$1$ incorrect ratio than \mbert{} (30\% vs. 71\%) but their numbers of total false predictions are the same (895).
 Language bias is only one of several factors in the performance bottleneck.